Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

 ## Data Range Constraints

 Sometimes, we expect data to fall within a certain range.
 For example, surveys that ask respondents to vote a score between 1 and 5.
-If your collected data shows 6, that's weird right?
+If your collected data shows 6, that's weird, right?
 You should not be expecting that!
 This can be due to errors in data collection or other factors.

-### Dealing with out of range data
+### Dealing with out-of-range data

-So, how exactly do we deal with out of range data?
+So, how exactly do we deal with out-of-range data?

 1. Dropping data

-If the dataset is small enough, we can consider dropping data points that have out of range data.
-However, if there is too much out of range data, we may lose out on essential information.
+If the dataset is small enough, we can consider dropping data points that have out-of-range data.
+However, if there is too much out-of-range data, we may lose out on essential information.
 Thus, only drop data if only a small proportion of data is affected.

 2. Setting custom minimums and maximums

 This allows you to maintain a specific range that you desire.

-3. Treat out of range data as missing and impute
+3. Treat out-of-range data as missing and impute

 4. Assign custom value depending on business assumptions